The short version

 This is great.
 We all want to save the panda.
 It is a noble goal.

-But it’s also a narrow – and perhaps even privileged – goal to have.
+But it’s also a narrow – and perhaps even privileged – goal.
 Traditional environmentalist priorities have appealed largely to folks who aren’t themselves coping with poverty, injustice, or violence.
 Do you know anyone who shows deep compassion for the panda, yet seems to turn a blind eye to the billions of humans living in squalor?
+I do.

 Because of this, environmentalism has failed to broaden its appeal.
 It has failed to bring us together and engage us in a more universal discussion.
 It has become just another special interest.